GuilleQP/guilleqp.github.io/index.md

 Guillermo Quintana here 😄.
 I'm a CS Engineer specialized in computation and machine learning.
 This is a personal blog to keep track of all my projects ideas and thoughts.

 * * *
-## Projects ⚙
-### **Daily reading list** 📰
-List with interesting resources and news about computer science, artificial intelligence, economics, politics...
-The best way to start your day with a morning reading session.
-[Go to list](projects/daily_read.md)

 ## Articles 📚
 ### **Hyperinflation in videogames** 💸
 28/08/2019